In which we slow down and take a closer look

 1. An Insider’s Joke

 Perhaps it’s just an “insiders” joke for the Arensberg circle, whose members could have the fun of decoding the cryptic utterances and recreating the scene for their own amusement.
 Interpreted this way, the avant-garde is talking to itself about itself, aggrandizing its own activities through both explicit and coded self-references.
 The giant letters “P.B.T.,” which appear on the cover of The Blind Man reinforce this interpretation, as they refer cryptically to magazine’s instigators, Pierre Roché, Beatrice Wood, and “Totor,” Roché’s nickname for Duchamp (Watson 318).
-Stephen Royce argues that Loy’s “reference to Duchamp in the title [“Oh Marcel…”] makes it likely that he is the one speaking (at least for most of the text)” (641), but the profusion of names, polyglot nature of the transcript, and party setting suggest that the disparate utterances come from various drunken revelers.
-If the text is, as Sarah Hayden suggests, a collage of voices “embedded with knowing winks and nods to a coterie cognoscenti” (108), readers outside the circle would remain in the dark—“blind” to the insiders’ joke.
+Stephen Voyce argues that Loy’s “reference to Duchamp in the title [“Oh Marcel…”] makes it likely that he is the one speaking (at least for most of the text)”, but the profusion of names, polyglot nature of the transcript, and party setting suggest that the disparate utterances come from various drunken revelers.5 If the text is, as Sarah Hayden suggests, a collage of voices “embedded with knowing winks and nods to a coterie cognoscenti”, readers outside the circle would remain in the dark—“blind” to the insiders’ joke.6

 2. A Joke on the Insiders

 But perhaps the joke is on the insiders, reflecting Loy’s tendency to implicate herself in her satires.
-Cryptic as it may be, Loy’s fractured transcript exposes the antics of the avant-garde to public scrutiny.
-In this way, it may be interpreted as a satire of the New York avant-garde, what Hayden describes as a “portrait of the debauched debutantes of the Blind Man’s Ball” (104).
-Loy may be “pointing out the hollowness of fashionable life,” as Carolyn Burke argues she does in her play The Pamperers, which was written in the same period and begins with a similar collection of “tag ends of overheard conversation” (222-3).
+Cryptic as it may be, Loy’s fractured transcript exposes the antics of the avant-garde to public scrutiny, much in the way her plays of this period do.
+In this way, the transcript may be interpreted as a satire of the New York avant-garde, what Hayden describes as a “portrait of the debauched debutantes of the Blind Man’s Ball” (Hayden 104).
+Loy may be “pointing out the hollowness of fashionable life,” as Carolyn Burke argues she does in her play The Pamperers, which begins with a similar collection of “tag ends of overheard conversation.”7

 Understood as a satire of the self-promoting and celebrity-seeking avant-garde, Loy’s “O Marcel” moves into alignment with Stieglitz’s attack on “commercialized and inflated names.”
 In Loy’s portrait of the avant-garde, names prove to be as hollow as the people they refer to—counterfeit coins circulating in a false value system.
 The flagrant name-dropping generates a state of polynymity, in which the mechanical overproduction of monikers depreciates their value and removes them from the persons they refer to.
 Detached from their owners, names effectively become non-names, or anonyms.
 In this way, Loy’s polynymous transcript provides a satiric answer to Stieglitz’s call for anonymous submissions to the Independents’ Exhibition.